hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ## Step 3 Set up Cumulocity

-In this step you set up Cumulocity so it receives data and shows it on the dashboard.
+In this step, you set up Cumulocity so it receives data and shows it on the dashboard.
 It's recommended to start from here: [Getting started with Cumulocity](https://cumulocity.com/guides/users-guide/getting-started/)
-To create a free account go to:[Software AG Cloud](https://cumulocity.com/guides/users-guide/getting-started/)
+To create a free account go to [Software AG Cloud](https://cumulocity.com/guides/users-guide/getting-started/)

-Next step is to add devices, taht can be done in different ways.
-You can add devices via device management, but als from the device itself, which I think is much easier.
-In Step 8 regeristring the gateway, from the device itself is explained.
+The next step is to add devices, that can be done in different ways.
+You can add devices via device management, but also from the device itself, which I think is much easier.
+In Step 8 registering the gateway, from the device itself is explained.
-You can add extra functionlality to Cumulocity, like the possibility to send commands to the device.
-That can also be set-up from the device itself.
-That is alos explained in step 8.
+You can add extra functionality to Cumulocity, like the possibility to send commands to the device.
+That can also be set up from the device itself.
+That is also explained in step 8.

 ## Step 4 Set-up Client 1

-In this step you upload some code to the Arduino which is used as Client 1.
+In this step, you upload some code to the Arduino which is used as Client 1.
 This code can be found [here].
-This code exsists of functions to read and control the sensors and actuaros connected to this device.
+This code exists of functions to read and control the sensors and actuators connected to this device.
 Each function is triggered by a letter.
 So by sending a letter to this device an action will be taken, like starting a fan.
-Sending another letter wil stop the fan.
+Sending another letter will stop the fan.

-Another function which is part of this application is to connect a mobile device via the Bluetooth Module.
+Another function that is part of this application is to connect a mobile device via the Bluetooth Module.

 On the dashboard in Cumulocity the data from the following sensors is being displayed:
 * gas sensor.
 * humidity sensor.
 * light sensor.

-Here you see an expample for the gas sensor:
+Here you see an example for the gas sensor:

-Gas sensor (line 185): it sends the the value of gas to the console and serial port when ``` i ``` is receiceved by the dashboard or the mobile device.
+Gas sensor (line 185): it sends the value of gas to the console and serial port when ``` i ``` is received by the dashboard or the mobile device.
 ```
 184 case 'i'://if val is character 'i'，program will circulate
 185      Serial.println((String)"Gas= "+gas);